tttan308/config/README.md

 - Added fake commit commit 1 of 2023-08-14 with count 1 with 1 commits
 - Added fake commit commit 0 of 2023-07-25 with count 5 with 5 commits
 - Added fake commit commit 1 of 2023-07-25 with count 5 with 5 commits
+- Added fake commit commit 2 of 2023-07-25 with count 5 with 5 commits